Greenfield Center, New York

 Greenfield Center is a hamlet in Saratoga County, New York, United States.
 The community is located along New York State Route 9N, 4.4 mi northwest of Saratoga Springs.
 Greenfield Center has a post office with ZIP code 12833, which opened on February 16, 1831.

 Greenfield Center was formed in 1793 and has grown to a population of approximately 7,400.

+Lester Park in Greenfield Center includes remnants of the Hoyt family quarry and kilns, as well as exposed stromatolites.